james-learns-to-code/ios-swift-practice-graphql_rxswift/README.md

 I implement NetworkManager for using request and response handling base level.
 It has NetworkError dependancy only.

 ## API
 For using API request and response handling, I implement GitHubNetworkManager based NetworkManager.
-It has entity and GitHubNetworkError depadancy.
+It has entity and GitHubNetworkError dependancy.

 ## Router
 I use Router for routing url and request options.
 Router has URLRequestConvertible protol and when request URLRequest Router create URLRequest by following case and return it.